salbalkus/CausalTables.jl/README.md

 ```

 ## Running a simulation with CausalTables.jl
 To simulate data, one must first define a `StructuralCausalModel` (SCM).
 An SCM is composed of a `DataGeneratingProcess`, which is a sequence of random variables, along with labels for treatment, response, and confounder variables.
 For example, the following code defines an SCM with a binary treatment $A$, a continuous confounder $W$, and a continuous response $Y$.
-The `@dgp` macro constructs a `DataGeneratingProcess` object according to a simple syntax where random variables are defined as `name ~ distribution`, where `rhs` is a `Distribution` object from [Distributions.jl](https://juliastats.org/Distributions.jl/stable/)
+The `@dgp` macro constructs a `DataGeneratingProcess` object according to the simple syntax `name ~ distribution`, where `rhs` is a `Distribution` object from [Distributions.jl](https://juliastats.org/Distributions.jl/stable/).
+More advanced syntax is detailed in the [documentation](https://salbalkus.github.io/CausalTables.jl/dev/).

 ```
 using CausalTables